celestiaorg/docs/docs/developers/instantiate-testnet.md

 This command will look for the gentx files in this repo which should be moved to the following directory `$HOME/.celestia-app/config/gentx`.

+It will update the `genesis.json` file after in this location ``$HOME/.celestia-app/config/genesis.json` which now includes the gentx of other participants.

 You should then share this final `genesis.json` file with all the other particpants who must add it to their `$HOME/.celestia-app/config` directory.